 In binary options trading, there are two types of expiries.

-Confirmation expires are the time limit when a trade ends, and the broker compares actual market performance and the trader’s prediction.
+Confirmation expires is the time limit when a trade ends, and the broker compares actual market performance and the trader’s prediction.
 It is used in ladder options and High/Low options.

 Choosing an accurate expiration time can be daunting.
 But you can make this process easy by keeping an eye on the news trends.
 Also, you can learn the basics of binary options trading to manage the expiration time.